 THE Rocky Mountain National Park is in Colorado, about 70 miles by road or rail northwest of Denver.
-Find Longs Peak on a good map and you will have the center of the 400 square miles of snow-topped mountains which constitute the park.
+Find Longs Peak on a good map and you will have the center of the 401 square miles of snow-topped mountains which constitute the park.

 These mountains are part of the Continental Divide, which is the name given to the irregular line of highest land running north and south through North America which divides the waters flowing eastward into the Atlantic Ocean from those flowing westward into the Pacific.
-For this reason the people of Colorado call their mountains the top of the world.
-They are scarcely that, for the Himalaya Mountains in Asia and the Andes in South America are, among others, much higher; but for the United States this picturesque figure of speech is sufficiently near the truth.
+For this reason the people of Colorado call their mountains the crest of the continent.

 This national park is certainly very high up in the air.
-The summer visitors who live at the base of the great mountains, principally at the beautiful eastern gateway, a litle valley town of many hotels, which is called Estes Park, are 8,000 feet, or more than a mile and a half, above the level of the sea; while the mountains rise precipitously nearly a mile, and sometimes more than a mile, higher still.

-Longs Peak, the biggest of them all, rises 14,255 feet above sea level, and most of the other mountains in the snowy range, as it is sometimes called, are more than 12,000 feet high; several are nearly as high as Longs Peak.
+The summer visitors who live at the base of the great mountains, principally at the beautiful eastern gateway, a little valley town of many hotels, which is called Estes Park, are 7,600 feet, or a mile and a half, above the level of the sea; while the mountains rise precipitously nearly a mile, and sometimes more than a mile, higher still.
+Longs Peak, the biggest of them all, rises 14,255 feet above sea level, and most of the other mountains in the Snowy Range, as it is sometimes called, are more than 12,000 feet high; several are nearly as high as Longs Peak.